penrose/penrose/packages/docs-site/docs/tutorial/basics.md

 This is what you will achieve at the end of this tutorial.
 If you are familiar with set theory you may recognize that circles are commonly used to represent sets, and that's exactly what we have here.
 We have 2 sets without names (we will get to labeling later 😬).

-## Cloning the Tutorial Repo
+## Cloning the Repo

-Before we dive in, make a fork of [this repo](https://github.com/penrose/tutorials) which contains the starter code for all of the tutorials, as well as solutions for checking your work.
+Before we dive in, make a fork of [the Penrose repo](https://github.com/penrose/penrose), which contains the starter code for all of the tutorials (as well as solutions for checking your work) in the subdirectory `packages/examples/src/tutorials/`.
 Save it somewhere easy to access, like your Home directory or Desktop!

-We will be editing the files provided in the `./code/tutorial1` subfolder of this repo.
+We will be editing the files provided in the `./packages/examples/src/tutorials/code/tutorial1` subfolder of this repo.

 ## 📄 Domain